 An adequate and balanced intake of coffee and tea, especially green tea, reduces the risk of liver disease or cancer and improves digestion and detoxifying processes of the liver.

-A sedentary lifestyle helps in promoting the build-up of toxins in the body.
-Notwithstanding chronic diseases like heart issues, blood pressure, and diabetes, an inactive routine also causes damage to the liver.
-Exercise or physical activity maximizes liver functioning, reduces the excessive flow of glucose/ fatty acids to the liver, and decreases insulin resistance.
+A sedentary lifestyle helps in promoting the buildup of toxins in the body.
+Notwithstanding chronic diseases like heart issues, high blood pressure, and diabetes, an inactive routine also causes damage to the liver.
+Exercise or physical activity maximizes liver functioning, reduces the excessive flow of glucose and fatty acids to the liver, and decreases insulin resistance.
 It also impedes the release of molecules that affect mitochondrial and hepatocellular damage, decreases fatty acid synthesis, and increases fatty acid oxidation.

 Research has concluded that physical activity or exercise enhances liver health and complements detoxification.
 Any liver cleansing routine is futile without physical exertion; both aerobic and resistance exercises accrue liver detox benefits.